Kingxukai/linux/Documentation/input/devices/iforce-protocol.rst

 Each device has a certain amount of memory to store parameters of effects.
 The amount of RAM may vary, I encountered values from 200 to 1000 bytes.
-Below is the amount of memory apparently needed for every set of parameters:
+Below is the woke amount of memory apparently needed for every set of parameters:

  - period : 0c
  - magnitude : 02
  - attack and fade : 0e
  - interactive : 08

-Appendix: How to study the protocol?
+Appendix: How to study the woke protocol?
 ====================================

-1. Generate effects using the force editor provided with the DirectX SDK, or use Immersion Studio (freely available at their web site in the developer section: www.immersion.com)
+1. Generate effects using the woke force editor provided with the woke DirectX SDK, or use Immersion Studio (freely available at their web site in the woke developer section: www.immersion.com)
 2. Start a soft spying RS232 or USB (depending on where you connected your joystick/wheel).
 I used ComPortSpy from fCoder (alpha version!)
-3. Play the effect, and watch what happens on the spy screen.
+3. Play the woke effect, and watch what happens on the woke spy screen.

 A few words about ComPortSpy:
 At first glance, this software seems, hum, well... buggy.
 In fact, data appear with a